 The University of Southern Queensland offers an MPRM program by distance education.
 It is a program comprising eight subjects.
+Please note that this program will change to a twelve unit program as from semester 1,2015.
+Please contact us for more information.

 The Master of Project Management aims to produce graduates who have the appropriate skills and knowledge to be capable of managing small, medium and large-sized projects as either a senior team leader, project manager or project director.